 Selected Propaganda Techniques

 Now back to the plethora of techniques available to the propagandist.
 Some methods are more innocent than others.
 Some make use of symbols.
 Others play with cognitive biases and mislead us into believing one thing over the other.
 Many propaganda techniques have their roots in rhetoric.
-They make conscious use of logical fallacies speakers are usually trying to avoid.
+They make conscious use of logical fallacies that speakers are usually trying to avoid.
 Where there’s communication, we might say, there’s propaganda.
 Or at least the potential for it.

 That all being said, here they are.
 A selection of propaganda techniques designed to manipulate the masses.